 Caramelized Banana Topping for Pancakes

-For an extra special treat, serve your pumpkin pancakes with bananas caramelized in butter, brown sugar, and cinnamon and toasted pecans.
+For an extra special treat, serve your pumpkin pancakes with bananas caramelized in butter, brown sugar, cinnamon, and toasted pecans.

 - Melt 2 tablespoons of butter and 2 tablespoons of brown sugar together over medium heat in a skillet.